By Dede Barry

 A 1981 Mariposa Randonneur bicycle.
 A long distance touring bike built particularly for a successful attempt at the Raid Pyrenean, a 720 km trial across the length of the Pyrenean Mountain range that divides France and Spain.
 The route includes 18 mountain passes with a total of 11,000 metres of climbing and was completed in 76 hours.

-• A c1920 Lucas King Of The Road carbide lamp.
+- A c1920 Lucas King Of The Road carbide lamp.
 Acetylene gas is generated when water drips from the upper canister onto the carbide carried in the lower canister.
 The gas is burnt giving a very bright light.

-• A photograpoh of the Herbert McDonald Bicycle Club, victors of the Dunlop Trophy Team Prize.
+- A photograpoh of the Herbert McDonald Bicycle Club, victors of the Dunlop Trophy Team Prize.
 Toronto 1917

-• A photograph of the Bicyclesport Mariposa cyclo-cross Team.
+- A photograph of the Bicyclesport Mariposa cyclo-cross Team.
 Toronto 1974

 After the local poet laureate and a bag piper performed for the group, the event started with a procession around the town.
-Mariposa Bicycles’ Peter Morse led the ride out of town on a1890 bicycle built in Forest, Ontario.
+Mariposa Bicycles’ Peter Morse led the ride out of town on an 1890 bicycle built in Forest, Ontario.
 The lovely black bike is part of Mike Barry’s collection and features wooden rims and handlebars.

 The peloton of 350 started in a jovial air of excitement for the day ahead.
 The route would be challenging but the good food and socializing would provide us with fuel and additional enjoyment.

 After the procession, we entered our first big gravel climb of the day, Concession 5.
 There was no soft pedalling, as we climbed three kilometers with pitches of 10% in the hot sun.
 A few in the group stretched their legs and sped ahead.
-By the time we reached the rest stop we had all earned our super green smoothies, devilled eggs, and brownies
+By the time we reached the rest stop we had all earned our super green smoothies, devilled eggs, and brownies.

 My riding partner for the day, was my 10 year old son, Ashlin who devoured 4 deviled eggs and then, apparently with a stomach steel, he put the hammer down on the climb out of the rest stop forcing me to chase him down.